espocrm/documentation/docs/user-guide/emails.md

 An administrator can view and manage users an email is related to by clicking *View Users* action from the dropdown next to the *Edit* button.

 As of v8.5.
 Regular users can view users an email is related to: Email detail view > dropdown next to *Edit* > View Users.
 If a user has *edit* access to a particular Email, they can also add other users to the Email so that it will appear in the Inbox of those users.
-Additing users requires the assignment permission.
+Adding users requires the assignment permission.

 ### Concept